Controversial Companies

 Glencore

-Switzerland’s Glencore is the world’s 10th largest thermal coal producer.
-The company produces 102 Mt of coal annually at its mines in Australia, South Africa and Colombia.
-Glencore has absolutely no ambition to phase out its coal production.
+Switzerland’s Glencore is one of the world’s largest thermal coal producers.
+GCEL data shows the company produced 99.6 Mt of thermal coal and 19.9 Mt of metallurgical coal in 2024, with mines in Australia, South Africa and Colombia.
+Glencore has absolutely no intention of phasing out its coal production.

 KEPCO

-South Korea’s Korea Electric Power Corporation (KEPCO) is one of the largest electric utilities in the world.
-It owns and operates over 36 GW of coal-fired power plants, including the 6,100 MW Taean coal power plant, South Korea’s largest source of greenhouse gas emissions and air pollutants.
+South Korea’s Korea Electric Power Corporation (KEPCO) is clinging to fossil fuels while facing financial turmoil, greenwashing accusations, and a credibility crisis.
+KEPCO is one of the largest electricity utilities in the world.
+GCEL data shows that it owns and operates over 37 GW of coal-fired power plants.

 San Miguel

 Famous for its beer, the Filipino conglomerate San Miguel is also the largest power producer in the Philippines.
-The company operates 4 coal plants and still plans to build 2 new coal plants and 8 new gas plants.
+The company operates 4 coal power plants and still plans to build 2 more coal plants, and also has 4 gas power projects in the pipeline.